williamdemeo/TypeFunc/README.md

 + [2012 course on topology for functional programming][] -- by Martin Escardo.

++ [2012 CMU graduate course on linear logic][] -- by Frank Pfenning.

 + [2011 course on type theory and Coq][] -- at Radboud University, NL.

++ [2010 Oregon programming languages summer school][] -- on Logic, Languages, Compilation, and Verification.

 + [2010 CMU course on classical and intuitionistic modal logic][] -- by Frank Pfenning and André Platzer.

-+ [2010 Oregon programming languages summer school][] -- on Logic, Languages, Compilation, and Verification.

 + [2008 course "Introduction to Type Theory"][] -- Alfa Lernet Summer school.